 When should you worry about a budget variance?

-Because fixed costs and overhead costs are reasonably easy to forecast accurately, most of the variance you see will likely be in the activities that drive variable costs, such as marketing and sales, which can drive unexpected expense variances.
+Since fixed costs and overhead costs are reasonably easy to forecast accurately, most of the variance will likely be in the activities that drive unexpected variable costs, such as marketing and sales.

 How much variance is too much?

-The budget is composed of estimations, so variance, differences between actual and budgeted expenses are inevitable.
+The budget is composed of estimations, so variances—differences between actual and budgeted expenses—are inevitable.

 But when does a variance cross the line?